telerik/ajax-docs/controls/splitter/server-side-programming/implemented-inherited-properties.md

 # Implemented Inherited Properties

-Similarly to all Telerik controls, the **RadSplitter** class inherits the[WebControl](http://msdn.microsoft.com/en-us/library/k1x24e42)	and/or the [Control](http://msdn.microsoft.com/en-us/library/983zwx2h)	one.
+Similarly to all Telerik controls, the **RadSplitter** class inherits the [WebControl](http://msdn.microsoft.com/en-us/library/k1x24e42) and/or the [Control](http://msdn.microsoft.com/en-us/library/983zwx2h)	one.
 Since not all of the inherited properties are implemented in **RadSplitter** and its children, above you can see a list with these ones, which configuring will affect the controls.

-##

 >caption RadSplitter